What Is ArtistYear?

 Believing all schools deserve to be “arts rich,” our Program aims to:

 - Enhance school climate and culture

-- Build capacity and buy-in for sustained arts investments
+- Build capacity and buy-in for sustained and future arts investments

 Our ArtistYear AmeriCorps Fellows are the change-agents.
 They develop as: